AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/05-Ex1-3-use-onenote-create-call-template.md

 13. Copilot might respond with formatting improvements, such as tables, headers, bullet points, or color-coded sections.
 You can accept, reject, or modify the suggestions if you wish.

-14. Once you finish updating the template with any other changes, you can copy the final response from Copilot and paste it in the Page.
+14. Once you finish updating the template with any other changes, you can copy the final response from Copilot and paste it into the Page.

 ## Summary